Are you at least 21 years of age or hold a valid medical marijuana card?

 As always, remember that private establishments may have their own rules about cannabis and the like.
 We recommend staying at a “420 friendly” establishment that allows you to consume or smoke marijuana while present.
 Cannabis-friendly inns, hotels, and BnBs are growing in popularity as marijuana becomes legal across the US, so check to see if any such establishments are near your destination.

 Regardless of where you are driving, it’s important to note that it is still illegal to transport marijuana across state lines.
 Driving from one legal state to another legal state is still technically against the law -- meaning that recreational and medicinal products purchased from EarthMed will need to stay in Illinois.
+This also means that you cannot take edibles over state lines.
+The same goes for vapes, extracts, topicals, and other cannabis infused products.
 We also recommend leaving your smoking accessories at home when traveling across state lines -- only items intended for tobacco use are permitted when traveling from one state to another.

 Marijuana in the car

-While traveling throughout Illinois for extended periods with marijuana in the car, it’s important to mind the laws about driving with these products.
+When you’re staying in the state, avoiding public transit and driving your own vehicle is the best way to travel with weed.
+While traveling throughout Illinois for extended periods with marijuana in the car, it’s important to mind the laws about how to drive with weed.
 In Illinois, remember that you are not permitted to have marijuana products out while on the road.
 This rule applies to both the driver and all passengers in the vehicle.
 While on the road, marijuana products need to be in a sealed, odor-proof, and child-resistant container at all times.
 A zip-lock bag simply won’t do!
 Marijuana enthusiasts should equip themselves with a smell-proof weed case to keep all of their edibles, vape, and other cannabis products and accessories in one place.

 As mentioned above, traveling with marijuana over state lines is prohibited.
 So if you plan to smoke weed in another state, you’ll have to purchase it there when you arrive.
 When planning your road trip, try to research the state-by-state laws and guidelines for purchasing and traveling with cannabis products.